revellved/HTB/StartingPoint/Meow/README.md

 <h1 align="center">MEOW</h1>

-> [!NOTE]
-> Do not forget to make sure that you downloaded the config file for connecting via vpn and connected to it.
+> NOTE: Do not forget to make sure that you downloaded the config file for connecting via vpn and connected to it.

 <h2 align="center">STEPS</h2>